Reckedge/Gamma-Changer-Local/README.md

 Still a work in progress.
 If you have any questions, message 1joon on discord and I will try to help as much as possible.

 ***A simple tool to adjust your primary monitor's gamma (brightness/contrast) on Windows.
-Useful for gaming, reducing eye strain, or adjusting display settings on the fly.
+Useful for gaming, reducing eye strain, or adjusting display settings on the fly. **Or just use it to bypass osu gamma detection lmfao**

 ## How to Run